Taison D. Bell, MD

 SMLP Program Coordinator

 Kristina Dobrovic has her Master’s Degree in English Literature with a focus on Gender Studies.
-She currently runs the Summer Medical Leadership Program while continuing to volunteer in the Charlottesville community by working in non-profit theaters.
+She currently runs the Summer Medical Leadership Program while continuing to volunteer in the Charlottesville community by working in non-profit theaters, and is a Safe Space Trainer for UVa.